Time-Varying Dispersion Integer-Valued GARCH Models: Estimation and Asymptotic Theory

 Table \ref{tab:simulated} summarises the results obtained for settings I and II.
-Empirical means and standard deviation (SD) of the CMLEs are provided by sample size.
-TResults show adequate performance of the estimation method, with empirical Monte Carlo means close to the values and standard deviation decreasing with the increase in sample size, as expected.
+Empirical means and standard deviation (SD) of the CMLEs are reported by sample size.
+The results show adequate performance of the estimation method, with empirical Monte Carlo means close to the values and standard deviation decreasing with the increase in sample size, as expected.

 Figure \ref{asymptotics_set2} illustrates the asymptotic normality of the CMLEs for setting I. Non-parametric density estimator plots of the standardized parameter estimates are displayed alongside the standard Gaussian density (solid line).
 Dashed and dotted curves indicate densities estimated from the experiments carried out with $n=500$ and $n=1000$, respectively.
-The density curves of the parameter estimates are mostly overlapping, but some improvement can be seen with the increase of the sample size.
+The density curves of the parameter estimates are mostly overlapping, but some improvement can be seen with the increase in the sample size.
 Additional density plots for the other parameter configurations can be found in the Supplementary Material.